wp-plugins/users-excluded/readme.txt

 == Description ==

-This plugin will allow you to excluded users from editing specific pages.
+This plugin will allow you to exclud users from editing specific pages.
 Warning: The quick edit functionality is just hidden.
 Not blocked.
+Works fine with PHP4.

 This plugin is based on "Users Only" by "Start a Web Design Business" (http://www.sohohappens.com/347/users-only-wordpress-plugin)